Best AI Robo-Advisor Alternatives for Long-Term Investing in 2026

 Long-hold-friendly tools: Walnut, Betterment, and Wealthfront

 Start with the options most naturally suited to holding for years.
 Betterment and Wealthfront are the classic managed robo-advisors that build and run a diversified portfolio for you.
-Walnut takes a different route to the same long-term goal: instead of managing money for you, it is an AI assistant on the broker you already own, built so you can research and hold durable baskets yourself.
+Walnut takes a different route to the same long-term goal: instead of managing money for you, it is an AI assistant on the broker you already own, built so you can research and hold durable portfolios yourself.

 Walnut